Journey to the Beginning of Time: Plot

-Comparison with other works
+Comparison to other works

 The plot is somewhat similar to that of the novel Plutonia (1915) by the Russian palaeontologist Vladimir Obruchev, in which a team of Russian explorers enter the Earth's crust via an Arctic portal (a huge depression in the Earth surface created many millions of years previously by the impact of a giant asteroid, into which prehistoric animals had entered), and follow a river that leads them through a sequence of past geological eras and associated animal life.
-Some scenes in Cesta do pravěku recall Arthur Conan Doyle's 1912 novel The Lost World, with four male protagonists exploring a prehistoric world where they find evidence of native human habitation, are attacked by a group of enraged pterosaurs, witness a twilight fight between a carnivorous dinosaur and a herbivorous one, encounter a Stegosaurus up close, and see one of their members, Petr, nearly chased down by a Phorusrhacos.
+Some scenes in Cesta do pravěku also recall Arthur Conan Doyle's 1912 novel The Lost World, with four male protagonists exploring a prehistoric world where they find evidence of native human habitation, are attacked by a group of enraged pterosaurs, witness a twilight fight between a carnivorous dinosaur and a herbivorous one, encounter a stegosaurus up close, and see one of their members, Petr, nearly chased down by a phorusrhacos.

+There is also a scene where the stegosaurus battles a ceratosaurus, which is reminiscent of the Rite of Spring sequence from Fantasia.